LLNL/zfp/docs/source/limitations.rst

 - Complex-valued arrays are not directly supported.
-Real and imaginary components must be stored as separate arrays, which may result in lost opportunities for compression, e.g. if the complex magnitude is constant and only the phase varies.
+Real and imaginary components must be stored as separate arrays, which may result in lost opportunities for compression, e.g., if the complex magnitude is constant and only the phase varies.

 - Version |omprelease| adds support for OpenMP compression.
 However,